Lee1256-frdoe/SUPA/README.md

 # SUPA
-SUPA is a (soon™) multi-distro App-script to use for upgrading system packages and starting a customizable list of apps.
+SUPA is a (soon™) multi-distro terminal App-script to use for upgrading system packages and starting a customizable list of apps.

 It also lets you delete the contents of the download folder.